Computationally Efficient Safe Reinforcement Learning for Power Systems: MODEL AND PROBLEM FORMULATION

 Of course, a linear policy that maximizes the size of $\S$ may not lead to satisfactory control performance.
 The set $\S$ is chosen jointly with the policy $\pi_0$, but there could be many policies (not necessarily linear) that keep $\S$ robustly invariant.
 We want to optimize over this class of nonlinear policies to improve the performance of the system.
 To explore the full range of safe policies, we define the \emph{safe action set at time $t$} as where it is assumed that $x_t \in \S$.
 By induction, any policy that chooses actions from $\Omega(x_t)$ is a safe policy \cite{Blanchini2015}.

-We define the set of safe policies with respect to the RCI $\S$ as Given $\S$, we search for a policy by optimizing over $\Pi$: where $\mathbb{E}$ is the expectation with respect to randomness in initial conditions and in the sequence of disturbances, and $J(x_t,u_t)$ is the cost associated with occupying state $x_t$ and taking action $u_t$.
+We define the set of safe policies with respect to the RCI $\S$ as Given $\S$, we search for a policy by optimizing over $\Pi$: where $\mathbb{E}_{x_0 \in \S, d_t \in \D}$ is the expectation with respect to randomness in initial conditions and in the sequence of disturbances, and $J(x_t,u_t)$ is the cost associated with occupying state $x_t$ and taking action $u_t$.
 To estimate \eqref{eqn:9-30-1}, $d_t$ is sampled from $\D$ but treated as stochastic, so that standard RL algorithms can be used to solve \eqref{eqn:opt_performance} \cite{Wabersich2021}.
-This relaxation does not require thorough sampling of $\D$ to preserve safety, since the constraint $\pi \in \Pi$ imposes safety for \emph{all} possible disturbances $d_t \in \D$.
+This relaxation does not require thorough sampling of $\D$ to preserve safety, since the constraint $\pi \in \Pi$ imposes state and input constraint satisfaction for \emph{all} possible disturbances $d_t \in \D$.
+The solution of \eqref{eqn:opt_performance} depends on the distribution of $d_t$ over $\D$ but safety is guaranteed for any $\pi \in \Pi$.

 One example of a cost function that can be used in~\eqref{eqn:opt_performance} is the classical LQR cost on state and control~\cite{hespanha2018linear}, but other non-quadratic cost functions can also be used.
 For example, for sparsity-promoting controllers, we may set $J(x_t,u_t) = x_t^T Q x_t + c\|u_t\|_1,$ where $Q \succeq 0$ and $c>~ 0$~\cite{dorfler2014sparsity}.